 I have to say the experience in Spice Bazaar is a must and definitely one of the top places to visit along with the Grand Bazaar for shopping.

 When it was time for calls to prayer, it was time to pray.
-As this newly built and ongoing construction work at the mosque next to Spice Bazaar was one stunning architecture.
+As with this newly built and ongoing construction work at the mosque next to Spice Bazaar was one stunning architecture.
 This had such a nice view to capture on camera as I loved the colourful flowers around which I could get enough when capturing the perfect shot.

 Thanks for reading my second-day visit to Istanbul blog post.
-I hope you all have benefited, I shall be uploading the next part when I manage to squeeze some time to post.
+I hope you all have benefited, I shall be uploading the next part when I manage to squeeze in some time to post.

-Feel free to leave your comment below what you think of Istanbul and what you like to see more in my blog post.
+Feel free to leave your comment below what you think of Istanbul and what you would like to see more in my blog post.